TinyCB/Chaturbate-affiliate-api-script/readme.md

 ## Cache and speed

 This script makes use of a very simple xml caching method.
-It pré downloads the feed from Chaturbate and then saves it to a local xml file on your server.
+It prÃ© downloads the feed from Chaturbate and then saves it to a local xml file on your server.
 There's no need to setup any cron jobs etc. The script is very light weight and should run with minimal system specifications however.
 Because of Chaturbate's ever growing API feed I recommed using an SSD and fairly decent processor to keep pages loading fast.

 ## Features